piotrwojtaszek/Interactiv-home/README.md

 # Interactiv-home
-Simple project to better understand delegates
+Simple project to better understand delegates and SOLID